Standard & Poor's made a gutsy PR call to announce expected federal fraud charges on Feb. 4, before the Justice Dept. could pull the trigger.

 Notably, Catherine Mathis heads corporate communications for S&P. She was previously the top PR exec at the New York Times Co.
 And it's an analogy to media that S&P and other ratings agencies rely on to protect their work.

-S&P, which blessed reams of toxic financial instruments with high marks in the run-up to the financial crisis, has hired PR-savvy First Amendment maven Floyd Abrams as its lead attorney to counter the civil charges of mail, bank and wire fraud filed on Tuesday.
+S&P, which blessed reams of toxic financial instruments with high marks in the run-up to the financial crisis, has hired PR-savvy First Amendment maven Floyd Abrams as its lead attorney to counter the civil charges of mail, bank and wire fraud filed on Tuesday (copy of complaint).
 Abrams famously repped the Times in the Pentagon Papers and more recently worked toward the Supreme Court's Citizens United decision that further protected corporate political speech (and helped pave the way to the Super PAC).